 Coppin State University differs from other programs by focusing on strong relationships within communities.
 It ensures that students are able to pursue scholarship and education while also working within their community to foster good health and well-being.
 The program recognizes that students will face a variety of challenges throughout their degree and offers the support they need to advance into a nursing career.

-16. Albany State University – Darton College of Health Professions
+16. Albany State University

 The decision to pursue nursing at Albany State University offers the opportunity to accomplish your career goals.
 The degree program focuses on providing students with the flexibility to work around their schedule with traditional, hybrid, and night classes.
 By offering students a flexible schedule, it helps a student keep up with obligations in their lives.
-Students can obtain specialized certifications or training to prepare for specific areas of nursing in your career.
+Students can obtain specialized certifications or training to prepare for specific areas of nursing in their career.

 Albany State University differs from other programs by giving students hands-on training for their work.
 The degree program recognizes the value of working directly with patients and learning from hands-on experience, so it offers the opportunity to start gaining experience while you are working on your degree.
 It is an ACEN accredited program for students who want to work in nursing.